shelleywong/CSCI211-Course-Materials/Labs/lab08.md

 Use the `isdigit()` function to check each character in each input string (argv[1], argv[2], etc) to make sure that all characters in a given character array are legal integers.<br>

-You will need to use a loop that ends when it reaches the last element in a C-style string -- the last element in a C-style string is always the null terminator `'\0'` (or you can use zero -- not the character '0' but an actual zero `0`).
+You will need to use a loop that ends when it reaches the last element in a C-style string.
+The last element in a C-style string is always the null terminator `'\0'`.
+If the current character in the C-style string is `'\0'` or zero (not the character '0' but an actual zero `0`), you've reached the end of the string.
 It is best to do this check in a function so you can use that function in your P5:
 ```
 bool legal_int(char *str)
 {